 The present document describes use cases, traffic scenarios, device constraints of Ambient Internet of Things and identify new potential service requirements as well as new KPIs.
-An Ambient Internet of Things (Ambient IoT) device is an IoT device, being either battery-less or with limited energy storage capability (i.e., using a capacitor) and the energy is provided through the harvesting of radio waves, light, motion, heat, or any other power source that could be seen suitable.
+An Ambient Internet of Things (Ambient IoT) device is an IoT device, being either battery-less or with limited energy storage capability (i.e., using a capacitor) and the energy is provided through the harvesting of radio waves, light, motion, heat, or any other suitable power source.

 1 Scope

 The present document provides Stage 1 potential 5G service requirements for ambient power-enabled Internet of Things (i.e., Ambient IoT).
-In the context of the present document, Ambient power-enabled Internet of Things device is an IoT device powered by energy harvesting, being either battery-less or with limited energy storage capability (e.g., using a capacitor) and the energy is provided through the harvesting of radio waves, light, motion, heat, or any other power source that could be seen suitable.
-An ambient IoT device has low complexity, small size and lower capabilities and lower power consumption than previously defined 3GPP IoT devices (e.g., NB-IoT/eMTC devices).
+In the context of the present document, an Ambient power-enabled IoT device is an IoT device powered by energy harvesting, being either battery-less or with limited energy storage capability (e.g., using a capacitor) and the energy is provided through the harvesting of radio waves, light, motion, heat, or any other suitable power source.
+An ambient IoT device is expected to have lower complexity, smaller size, reduced capabilities and lower power consumption than previously defined 3GPP IoT devices (e.g., NB-IoT/eMTC devices).
 Ambient IoT devices can be maintenance free and can have long life span (e.g., more than 10 years).

 The aspects addressed in the present document include:

-Study use cases of ambient power-enabled Internet of Things and identify potential service requirements, including:
+Study use cases of ambient power-enabled IoT and identify potential service requirements, including:

 Security aspects, e.g., authentication and authorization, etc.